RIAEvangelist/ws-share/README.md

 ## What does ws-share do?
 ws-share managaes a list of open websockets and protocols allowing websockets to be easily shared between multiple common js modules.
 Each module can create a new WS instance for a given uri and protocol.
 However, if a socket with that uri & protocol list has already been opened, WS will refrence the open socket instead of creating a new socket for the same uri and protocol list.

 ws-share is designed to feel like you are naturally working with a standard WebSocket.

-It also allows you to specify if a socket should try reconnecting to the server after it closes or errors out.
-You can specify ` .shouldRetry ` which is defaultyed to false and ` .retryEvery ` `X`ms. The default retry interval is 1000ms

 ## Tips
 You should check ws.readyState upon creation.
 Why?